Basic ConceptsCircuit AnalysisComparisonsQuestions - AnswersResistors

 When solving electric circuits for finding resistance and you are not sure which one should you take into account whether AC or DC resistances, then, if the current passed is AC, then take AC resistance else if the current passed is DC, take DC resistance.

 As we know that frequency in DC supply is zero, so there is no skin effect (a behavior of alternating current to flow through the surface i.e. outer layer of a conductor instead of the core of the wire). in DC circuits.
-Due to the skin effect, AC resistance are more in AC circuits than DC supply in DC circuits.
+Due to the skin effect, AC resistance are generally higher in AC circuits than DC supply in DC circuits.

 Skin Effect Formula